gpaumier/gp2/src/pages/home.rst

 .. class:: college-years

-Science / Engineering
+Science & Engineering
 =====================

-I majored in :doc:`engineering physics and nanotechnology <studies>`,

-and developed :doc:`chemical processes for biochips <biochips>`.

-then completed my Ph.D on :doc:`polymer microsystems for biological analysis <phd>`. microfluidics interdisciplinarity thermoresponsive polymer microsystem
+I initially majored in Mathematics and Computer Science before turning to Physics, with a double major in Materials & Semiconductors and in Nanotechnology.
+I went on to develop :doc:`chemical processes for biochips <biochips>` and then completed my Ph.D on :doc:`polymer microsystems for biological analysis <phd>`.

+I adapted a capillary-based immunoassay to a planar microarray, and developed a vapor-phase silanization protocol for use in peptide digestion microsystems.

+microfluidics
+interdisciplinarity
+thermoresponsive polymer
+microsystem

+..
+TODO: Add link to studies page once written: :doc:`engineering physics and nanotechnology <studies>`,

 .. figure:: /images/2008-06-11_PNIPAM-microsystems-at-LAAS-CNRS-011.jpg
    :figwidth: 10em